Food Safety Program: Caterer Permits

 To obtain a permit to operate, you must submit the following materials:

-- Permit Application Packet (pdf) - This packet includes an Application for Food Permit to Operate, a Labor Law Checklist for San Francisco Business Owners, a Declaration of Healthy and Safe Working Conditions, and a Workers' Compensation Declaration.
+- Permit Application Packet (pdf) - This packet includes an 1) Application for Food Permit to Operate, 2) a Labor Law Checklist for San Francisco Business Owners, 3) a Declaration of Healthy and Safe Working Conditions, 4) and a Workers' Compensation Declaration.
+Note – All documents share be filled out and submitted with application fee in order to issue the Health Permit.

-- Copy of caterer's Certified Food Safety Certificate
+- Copy of caterer's Certified Food Safety Manager’s Certificate.

-- Completed Commissary Kitchen Verification Form (pdf) by owner of catering facility.
+- Completed Commissary Kitchen Verification Form (pdf) by owner of catering facility, commissary, or restaurant owner.

-- Floor plan of Commissary: indicate all equipment, sinks, and storage spaces.
+- Floor plan of kitchen and food storage space: indicate all equipment, sinks, prep space and storage spaces.